hasork-user/products/README.md

-# Products Detail REST service
+# Product Details REST service

-# Technology Used :-
+## Technology Used :-
   Database :- MongoDB.
   Modules used :- Express, Mongoose, ejs, Faker(Used for adding data to database).
   Software used :- Sublime Text 3, Git Bash.